sandeshgh/sandeshgh.github.io/content/post/Diffusion/index.md

   image: theme-strawberry.png
 ---
 ## Summary
 The generative modeling landspace has evolved from time-discretized diffusion (DDPM) to the continuous score based models, and recently to Flow Matching and Stochastic Interpolants.
 They are all connected and they all try to estimate the same instantaneous velocity field to the probability distribution.
-Once we have clarified the connection, we can use the unifying stochastic interpolant framework to understand and interpret transformations like $x$-space, $v$-space and $\epsilon$-space transformations, and denounce the myths like we estimte noise in diffusion models.
+Once we have clarified the connection, we can use the unifying stochastic interpolant framework to understand and interpret transformations like $x$-space, $v$-space and $\epsilon$-space transformations, and denounce the myths like we estimate noise in diffusion models.

 ## Diffusion Model